 Please use the links below to download the training materials.

 The course materials include details on building the virtual machines at home from scratch, but to save time at the USCC camps we will be providing pre-made virtual machines with temporary software licenses.
 The labs requiring Microsoft Windows can be run in the evaluation mode of Windows.
 A free academic, community, or trial license of Atlas can be requested directly from EnSoft Corp.
 All other software is free or open source.

 |Virtual Machine||Role||Credentials||VM Modifications||Additional Resources|

 Note: When using the VirtualBox player the mouse integration feature is turned on be default.
-If the feature is not working properly you can disable it my navigating to Input > Mouse Integration and toggle it on and off.
+If the feature is not working properly (particularly in the HackingLive VM) you can disable it my navigating to Input > Mouse Integration and toggle it on and off.

 By the end of this course you should be able to: